damphyr/gaudi/doc/ASPIRATIONS.md

 ## Out of Source Builds

 * Artifacts created by the build system are separate from the sources we use to create them
-* No build artifact is commited to the repository.
+* No build artifact is committed to the repository.
 Ever.

 ## Breadcrumbs everywhere

 * At any point in time I am able to exactly reproduce the commands up to that point
-* I have a record or every command executed by the system
+* I have a record of every command executed by the system

 also known as [Ariadne's thread](https://en.wikipedia.org/wiki/Ariadne%27s_thread_(logic))